 If you are a licensed mental health therapist (masters or doctoral level) looking to join a team that is committed to social justice, reducing barriers to accessing mental health care, cultural humility, and mind body integration you might be a good fit.
 The group practice seeks to have an agency feel without the burnout factors of working for an agency.
 Check out our values below and benefits of working for Mindful and Multicultural Counseling (MMC).
-Licensed mental health therapist has a clinical license (LCSW, LPC, etc.) to practice therapy in New Jersey either independently or under supervision.
+Licensed mental health therapist has a clinical license (LCSW, LPC, etc.) to practice therapy in New Jersey independently.
+Blend of in person and telehealth sessions.
 If interested submit job application below.

 At Mindful and Multicultural Counseling, we center the following values: